Absolutely split locally free sheaves on proper $k$-schemes and Brauer--Severi varieties: Generalities on Brauer--Severi varieties and simple algebras

 The \emph{degree} of a central simple algebra $A$ is now defined to be $\mathrm{deg}(A):=\sqrt{\mathrm{dim}_k A}$.
-It turns out that studying central simple $k$-algebras can be reduced to studying central division algebras.
-Indeed, according to the \emph{Wedderburn Theorem} (see [15], Theorem 2.1.3) for any central simple $k$-algebra $A$ there is an integer $n>0$ and a division algebra $D$ such that $A\simeq M_n(D)$.
+According to the Wedderburn Theorem, for any central simple $k$-algebra $A$ there is an integer $n>0$ and a division algebra $D$ such that $A\simeq M_n(D)$.
 The division algebra $D$ is also central and unique up to isomorphism.
 Now the degree of the unique central division algebra $D$ is called the \emph{index} of $A$ and is denoted by $\mathrm{ind}(A)$.
 It can be shown that the index is the smallest among the degrees of finite separable splitting fields of $A$ (see [15], Corollary 4.5.9).
 Two central simple $k$-algebras $A\simeq M_n(D)$ and $B\simeq M_m(D')$ are called \emph{Brauer equivalent} if $D\simeq D'$.
 Brauer equivalence is indeed an equivalence relation and one defines the \emph{Brauer group} $\mathrm{Br}(k)$ of a field $k$ as the group whose elements are equivalence classes of central simple $k$-algebras and group operation being the tensor product.
 It is an abelian group with inverse of the equivalence class of $A$ given by the equivalence class of $A^{op}$.
 The neutral element is the equivalence class of $k$.
 The order of a central simple $k$-algebra $A$ in $\mathrm{Br}(k)$ is called the \emph{period} of $A$ and is denoted by $\mathrm{per}(A)$.
-It can be shown that the period is finite, divides the index and both period and index have the same prime factors (see [15], Proposition 4.5.13).
-Denoting by $\mathrm{BS}_n(k)$ the set of all isomorphism classes of Brauer--Severi varieties of dimension $n$ and by $\mathrm{CSA}_{n+1}(k)$ the set of all isomorphism classes of central simple $k$-algebras of degree $n+1$, we mentioned above that one can show that there is a canonical identification
+It can be shown that the period divides the index and that both, period and index, have the same prime factors (see [15], Proposition 4.5.13).
+Denoting by $\mathrm{BS}_n(k)$ the set of all isomorphism classes of Brauer--Severi varieties of dimension $n$ and by $\mathrm{CSA}_{n+1}(k)$ the set of all isomorphism classes of central simple $k$-algebras of degree $n+1$, there is a canonical identification

-via non-commutative Galois cohomology (see [4], [15] and [34] for details).
+via non-commutative Galois cohomology (see [4], [15] and [35] for details).
 Hence any $n$-dimensional Brauer--Severi variety $X$ corresponds to a central simple $k$-algebra of degree $n+1$.
 In view of the one-to-one correspondence between Brauer--Severi varieties and central simple algebras one can also speak about the period of a Brauer--severi variety $X$.
 It is defined to be the period of the corresponding central simple $k$-algebra $A$.\\